 Family Class Sponsorship

-- ✓ Spouses, partners, and children: 3-year undertaking; processing ~12–24 months depending on stream (outland vs inland)
+- ✓ Spouses, partners, and children: 3-year undertaking; processing time depends on stream (outland vs inland), check the current IRCC processing-time tool

 - ✓ Parents and grandparents: 20-year undertaking; must meet income thresholds; PGP intake currently closed (Super Visa available as alternative)